September 26th, 2019

 The trail ends at a forest road, where I run into a NOBO section hiker.
 He plans to go all the way to Steamboat and I wonder at the wisdom of trying to hike the CDT through Colorado in October and possibly even into November.
 All I know is that I was glad to get through before the end of September and I felt it was not a minute too soon.
 Hope he knows what he’s getting into.

 I begin an 8 mile road walk into town.
 It’s pleasant enough, with only a few cars passing.
 At one point, a bull stands in my way in the middle of the road.
 I clack my trekking poles together and shout until he moves off to the side.
 Yes, I just bullied a bull and won…sort of.
 I’m so used to seeing bovines, both on the CDT and TA, they don’t really concern me.
-Then again, it’s the only large animal to have ever charged at me.
+Then again, it’s the only large animal ever to have charged at me.
 It gets hot suddenly and I marvel that only a few days ago, I was praying for this kind of heat.
 Now it’s a bit much but I can handle it.
 Supposedly it breaks into the 90’s today.

 I reach the town of Cuba and shortly can tell, it’s the kind of place that I don’t want to linger.
 A busy highway runs through it and everything is so run down, it’s depressing.
 I eat a disgusting hamburger at McDonald’s then visit the small grocery and dollar store to get my resupply.
-The dollar store has so many items unstocked or missing from the shelves, it looks like there’s been a recent hurricane scare.
+The dollar store has so many items un-stocked or missing from the shelves, it looks like there’s been a recent hurricane scare.

 I’ve already walked 30 miles to get to Cuba but am happy to walk some more to leave it.
 Trouble is, it’s a long highway walk out of town and I don’t have much daylight left.
 Something will work out, it always does.
-At least it has cooled, which makes for a pleasant pavement walk.
+At least it’s cooled, which makes for a pleasant pavement walk.
 The outskirts of town are filled with trailers and junk collections.
 Dogs bark and gunshots occasionally ring out from a distant location.
 Aggressive “No Trespassing” signs are posted everywhere and many places have high barbed-wire fencing.

 It’s all very off-putting and I just hope to find a stand of trees off the road, but the trees are getting scarce too.
-I seize an opportunity to head up into some trees where there is an open gate.
+I seize an opportunity to head up into some trees where there’s an open gate.
 I ensure that there are no cars coming before ducking off the road but realize too late that there’s a truck off-roading on the other side of the highway.
 I fear someone might have seen me but I set up my tent on top of a bluff, behind some trees, not even using my headlamp.
 I don’t care for my location but it’s what I ended up with.
-I listen to the reving truck move further away and then feel secure enough to go to sleep.
+I listen to the revving of the truck move further away and then feel secure enough to go to sleep.